victorokonkwo/health_delivery_optimizaton/README.md

    ```bash
       python explainer.py
    ```
-6. The optimizer.py in the resource allocation folder was implemented from this [paper](https://www.mdpi.com/2571-5577/6/5/78), though still in development because the mathematical model was too complex for pyomo usin gurobi free license.
+6. The optimizer.py in the resource allocation folder was implemented from this [paper](https://www.mdpi.com/2571-5577/6/5/78), though still in development because the mathematical model was too complex for pyomo using gurobi free license and also adding the demand prediction as a constaint to optimize the resource allocation.
+7. The optimizer gives the optimal parameters for minimizing resource allocation.
+9. There is a lot that needs to be done in improving the model accuracy and streamling the model pipline end to end.
+10. Unit testing and Integration testing needs to be completed.
+11. Model Tracking and Experimentation using MLFlow or KubeFlow.
+12. Model Deployment on AWS